The Voice (American TV series) season 13: The Knockouts

 1 Whitney Fenimore is on Team Adam for the Playoffs.

 The Playoffs

 The Playoffs were taped on August 31 and September 1, and comprised episodes 15, 16, and 17.
-As in season six and for the first time since season ten, the Playoffs were prerecorded and hence no interactive viewer voting component or subsequent results shows.
+As in season six and for the first time since then, the Playoffs were prerecorded and hence no interactive viewer voting component or subsequent results shows.
 As in seasons 9, 10, and 12, four previously eliminated artists were chosen by the coaches to come back for the Playoffs.

 This season is the first to have the Playoffs taped on the same stage as the Battles and the Knockouts.
 There was no public vote in the playoffs.
 Instead, each of the coaches selected three of their own artists to eliminate.